Tamara-Paskalova/taxi-service-project/README.md

 - ApacheTomcat [TOMCAT](https://tomcat.apache.org/download-90.cgi)
 - MySQL and MySQL Workench [MySQL](https://www.mysql.com/downloads/)

-- Fork the project on your IDE
+- Clone the project on your IDE
 - In MySQL Workbench run the script from resources/init_db.sql.
 - In src/main/java/taxi/util/ConnectionUtil change URL, USERNAME and PASSWORD with your data